echolabsdev/prism-docs/tool-calling.md

-# Tool Calling
+# Using Tools in Prism

-Ever wished your AI assistant could check the weather or look up real-time data?
-With Prism's tool calling feature, now it can!
-This powerful functionality allows your AI to interact with external services and data sources, making it more versatile and helpful than ever.
+Tools in Prism allow you to extend the capabilities of your AI assistant by defining specific functions it can call.
+This powerful functionality enables your AI to interact with external services and data sources, making it more versatile and helpful than ever.

 ## What are Tools?